Ethical Pricing Policy

-Our Box Office team are encouraged to be autonomous and are trained to understand that there are many, multi-faceted reasons why you might be unable, or anxious about attending the festival.
+We encourage our Box Office team to be autonomous.
+They are trained to understand that there are a variety of factors that might stop why you might be unable, or anxious about attending the festival.
 Please remember that we are here to help!
-We are able to make decisions on a customer by customer basis, and whilst we cannot guarantee that you will be issued a free ticket, we can guarantee that we will do everything we can to understand and accommodate your needs.
+We are able to make decisions on a customer-by-customer basis, and whilst we cannot guarantee that you will be issued a free ticket, we can guarantee that we will do everything we can to understand and accommodate your needs.

 Community & School Groups